RecipeShelf/site/README.md

-# Victor Hugo
+# RecipeShelf site built on Hugo and hosted on netlify

-**A [Hugo](https://gohugo.io/) boilerplate for creating truly epic websites**

-This is a boilerplate for using Hugo as a static site generator and Gulp + Weback as your asset pipeline.
+This is using Hugo as a static site generator and Gulp + Weback as your asset pipeline.

 It's setup to use post-css and babel for CSS and JavaScript.